naturalis/nba-docs/NBA Service descriptions.rst

   ==============   ======================================================================================================
   Name             Description
   ==============   ======================================================================================================
-  _sort            - _sort instructs NBA to return responses sorted on a single specified indexed field included in Specimen documents.
+  _sort            - _sort instructs NBA to return responses sorted on a single specified indexed field included in Specimen documents
                    - default NBA setting sort: _score (for requests without _sort parameter)
 	           - remarks: _sort parameter can be used for all fields in a specimen document.
 Sort parameter values should be fieldpaths
                    - example: request results in list sorted on genus